nakulmitra/java-tutorial/control-flow-statements/loops/for-loop/ForLoopTheory.md

 ### 1. Clarity:
 For loops provide a clear and concise way to iterate over a range of values.
 ### 2. Control:
-They give you precise control over the initialization, condition, and increment/decrement steps.
+They give us precise control over the initialization, condition, and increment/decrement steps.
 ### 3. Versatility:
 For loops can be used for a variety of tasks, such as iterating over arrays, collections, and other data structures.

 ## Use Cases:
-* Counting iterations: When you need to perform an action a specific number of times.
+* Counting iterations: When we need to perform an action a specific number of times.
-* Traversing arrays or collections: When you need to access each element in an array or a collection.
+* Traversing arrays or collections: When we need to access each element in an array or a collection.
-* Performing repetitive tasks: When you need to repeat a block of code multiple times.
+* Performing repetitive tasks: When we need to repeat a block of code multiple times.

 [< Previous Tutorial](https://github.com/nakulmitra/java-tutorial/blob/master/control-flow-statements/loops/while-loop/WhileLoopTheory.md) | [Next Tutorial >](https://github.com/nakulmitra/java-tutorial/blob/master/control-flow-statements/loops/do-while-loop/DoWhileLoopTheory.md)